 Indo is the current Japanese name for the Republic of India.

-The ancient Greek historian, diplomat and explorer, Megasthenes called India by the name of Indica.
+The ancient Greek historian, diplomat and explorer, Megasthenes called India the name Indica.
 His famous work Indica is an account of the Maurya Empire.
 The original book is now lost, but fragments of it have survived in later Greek and Latin texts.

 The present name India is derived from the name of the Indus river.
-It has been used in Greek since Herodotus (400 BC) and in English since the 9th century.
+It has been used in Greek since Herodotus (400 BC) and English since the 9th century.

 Sone Ki Chidiya